Sweeney Todd: The Demon Barber of Fleet Street (1982 TV Movie)

 Featured in Episode Five

-According to the commentary on the Season Four DVD, the New Orleans song was based off of the song "There's No Place Like London"
+According to the commentary on the Season Four DVD, the New Orleans song was inspired by the song "There's No Place Like London"